aws/aws-cdk-rfcs/text/0095-cognito-construct-library/working-backwards-readme.md

 Triggers can also be added to the user pool outside of its constructor.
 This can be done via individual methods such as `addPreSgnUpTrigger()`, `addPostSignUpTrigger()`, `addPreAuthentication()`, etc.

+The CDK will add necessary permission to the lambda functions for it to be invoked by the cognito service.

 ### Importing User Pools

 Any user pool that has been created outside of this stack, can be imported into the CDK app.
 Importing a user pool